wp-plugins/manage-issue-based-magazine/readme.txt

 = 4.
 Efficient Search Behavior =
 If people are coming back to search for something in your magazine that's a good sign.
 Make life easy for your readers by making the search more effective.
 Issue Based Magazine gives you the option to let your readers search for content site-wide or in specific issue.

+= *Coming Soon - Features in next upgrade* =
+* - Export magazine issues as PDF. *
+* - Publish subscription based magazines. *

+Please send your suggestions and required features request at info@purplemad.ca, we will try to add them in our future upgrades.

 Click here for [Plugin Demo](http://mim.purplemadprojects.com/)

 For Manage Issue Based Magazine Plugin [Download User Guide](http://mim.purplemadprojects.com/User-Guide-for-Manage-Issue-Based-Magazine-Plugin.pdf)